gymreklab/cse185-spring18-week3/CSE185_Week3_PartI.md

 plt.savefig("frag_1_31.pdf")
 ```

 Exit Ipython by typing `ctrl-D` and answering `y` to the prompt asking if you want to exit.
 When you exit, you should see a pdf file in your working directory.
-Use `scp` to open it on your desktop; save it for your lab report, and answer the IClicker question.
+To retrieve the pdf file, you can either use `scp` as in previous labs, or better, you can use `git add` to upload that to your repository and view it from Github.
+Either way, view the pdf file and answer the IClicker question.

 Reopen the actual `.histo` file with `cat`, and find the bin (“number of times that k-mer appears”) that
 corresponds to small valley in the figure.
 Record this “initial valley point” in your lab notebook and answer the IClicker question.